2013 - 2014

 3. Emergency HEAP: (Shutoff Notice or Low Fuel Supply is Required)

-Emergency HEAP benefits are available beginning January 2, 2014.
+Emergency HEAP benefits became available January 2, 2014.

 There is a Resource Test for Emergency HEAP: